mostafadish/kotlin-web-site/docs/topics/collections-overview.md

 Note that a mutable collection doesn't have to be assigned to a [`var`](basic-syntax.md#variables).
 Write operations with a mutable collection are still possible even if it is assigned to a `val`.
 The benefit of assigning mutable collections to `val` is that you protect the reference to the mutable collection from modification.
 Over time, as your code grows and becomes more complex, it becomes even more important to prevent unintentional modification to references.
-So we always recommend using `val` as much as possible because this leads to safer and more robust code.
+Use `val` as much as possible for safer and more robust code.
 If you try to reassign a `val` collection, you get a compilation error:

 ```kotlin
 fun main() {